Workers' Compensation Lawyer in Florence

 Workers’ compensation laws in NJ offer several types of workers’ compensation benefits.
 Which benefit(s) you qualify for will depend on the specifics of your injury and how long you need to be out of work.

 Employees who suffer workplace injuries or illnesses that result in medical attention may qualify for medical benefits via workers’ compensation.
-This benefit legally requires employers to pay for all necessary medical treatment, prescriptions, and hospitalizations that the employee needs due to their workplace injury.
+This benefit legally requires employers to pay for all necessary medical bills including treatment, prescriptions, and hospitalizations that the employee needs due to their workplace injury.
 However, employees should keep in mind that employers have the right to select the employee’s treating physician.